natanfudge/fabric-docs/docs/modding-tutorials/blocks-and-block-entities/blockentityrenderer.md

 # Rendering blocks and items dynamically using block entity renderers

-Make sure you [added a block entity](https://github.com/natanfudge/fabric-docs/tree/fb92e6ab23f58adab5aea8a405e821d5669beb39/docs/Modding%20Tutorials/Modding%20Tutorials/Blocks%20and%20Block%20Entities/blockentity.md) before reading this tutorial!
+Make sure you [added a block entity](../Modding-Tutorials/Blocks-and-Block-Entities/blockentity.md) before reading this tutorial\!

 ## Introduction

 Blocks by themselves aren't that interesting, they just stay static at a certain location and a certain size until broken.
 We can use block entity renderers to render items and blocks associated with a block entity far more dynamically - render multiple different items, at differing locations and sizes, and more.

 ## Example

 In this tutorial we'll build off the block entity we created by adding a `BlockEntityRenderer` to it.
 The renderer will display a jukebox floating above the block, going up and down and spinning.

 The first thing we need to do is create our `BlockEntityRenderer` class: